merquinhos/merquinhos/README.md

 ### About Me ⚡

 <p>
-  Currently pursuing my degree in Electrical Engineering at [Your University/Institution].
+  Currently pursuing my degree in Electrical Engineering at Federal University of Campina Grande.
-  I'm deeply interested in [mention 1-2 specific areas, e.g., circuit design, microcontrollers, power electronics, signal processing].
+  I'm deeply interested in digital microelectronics.
-  My goal is to leverage programming to tackle complex engineering challenges and contribute to innovative solutions.
+  There's a lot of code left to add here, I hope to be able to get it all together this year My goal is to leverage programming to tackle complex engineering challenges and contribute to innovative solutions.
 </p>

 <ul>
   <li>🎓 Studying: Electrical Engineering at Federal University of Campina Grande</li>
-  <li>💡 Learning focus: [Specific topics or technologies you're currently focusing on, e.g., FPGA design, IoT, Control Systems, Renewable Energy]</li>
+  <li>💡 Learning focus: Circuit design FPGA design, IoT, Control Systems, embedded systems</li>
-  <li>⚙️ Gaining experience with: [Types of projects or systems you work with, e.g., embedded systems, PCB design, simulations, automation projects]</li>
-  <li>🤝 Open to: [Types of collaborations or learning opportunities you're interested in, e.g., open-source contributions, internships, hackathons]</li>
 </ul>

 ---